Newsday's top 10 girls and boys badminton players for spring 2023

 Carrie Davis, Miller Place, Soph.

 Davis utilizes a tiring flurry of attacks, forcing her opponent to move across the entire court during a single rally.
-She's will compete a high level again this season in first singles.
+She will compete at a high level again this season in first singles.

 Allyson Lam, Great Neck North, Jr.